hamideshahrabi/Content-Editorial-Assistant/README.md

-# CBC Editorial Assistant
+# Editorial Assistant

-An AI-powered editorial assistant that helps journalists follow CBC's guidelines and improve their content using RAG (Retrieval-Augmented Generation).
+An AI-powered editorial assistant that helps journalists and content creators follow editorial guidelines and improve their content using RAG (Retrieval-Augmented Generation).
+This tool is designed for news organizations, publishing companies, and media outlets to ensure content quality and adherence to editorial standards.

+## Features

+- **Policy Q&A**: Get instant answers about editorial guidelines and policies
+- **Headline Generation**: Create SEO-optimized and social media-friendly headlines
+- **Content Summarization**: Generate concise summaries for social media and briefs
+- **Content Analysis**: Analyze articles for guideline compliance
+- **Interactive Demo**: Test the system through an easy-to-use interface

 ## Technical Choices